loading analytics

 If you start speaking before you have heard enough of the language, you aren't learning; you are guessing.
 You are forcing your mouth to make sounds it doesn't understand yet.

 There is a better way.
+It is how you learned your first language, and it is how spies learn theirs.
 It’s called The Silent Period.

 What is The Silent Period?